-“No sir, but couple of things: she’ll still probably kill anybody that gets within arms’ reach and her people are going to want her back so you might want to think about not using the tasers on her.”
+“No sir, but a couple of things: she’ll still probably kill anybody that gets within arms’ reach, and her people are going to want her back so you might want to think about not using the tasers on her.”
 I was out of the hanger before anyone even thought to stop me which gave me time to hide the crystal in my backpack again.

 If I thought I had problems before when I got caught giving first aid to an alien at a UFO crash site.
-You should try jumping in and swimming with a mermaid that had tried to kill or maim anyone she could get her hands on.
+You should try jumping in and swim with a mermaid that had tried to kill or maim anyone she could get her hands on.
 It baffled them as to why she would not harm me and try to kill everyone else.
 It did not help that I was rather vague with my answers to the inquisition that followed.

 The mermaid herself seemed less agitated after my time in the tank with her although she still would not cooperate with the researchers.
-Taking her newly acquired calm nature as a good sign one of the researchers relaxed his guard and got too close to the edge of her tank, despite my warning.
+Taking her newly acquired calm nature as a good sign, one of the researchers relaxed his guard and got too close to the edge of her tank, despite my warning.
 She reached up and pulled him in and sliced and diced him pretty good before they were able to get him out of the tank.
-Of course after that they made me get back in the tank, which I was not reluctant to do, just to see if it was not some stroke of luck that I was not harmed by her.
+Of course, after that they made me get back in the tank, which I was not reluctant to do, just to see if it was not some stroke of luck that I was not harmed by her.
 I still would not wear their stupid shark suit.

-I bet their still pulling their hair out trying to figure out why the mermaid never ever tried to harm me.
+I bet they're still pulling their hair out trying to figure out why the mermaid never tried to harm me.
 They poked and prodded me and drew all kinds of blood samples to try and find what made me so different than everyone else.
 About the only thing they concluded was that my brainwave pattern was just a little bit different than what was considered normal for a human but nothing so different as to account for her behavior toward me and no one else.
-A couple of weeks later some high brass Navy guys showed up and all testing on the mermaid stopped.
+A couple of weeks later some high brass Navy guys showed up, and all testing on the mermaid stopped.
 They kept on sticking needles in me though.

-“It is just a matter of being in the wrong place at just the right time Lieutenant,” I replied.
+“It is just a matter of being in the wrong place at just the right time, Lieutenant,” I replied.
 “How many people have you observed as they got their first look at her?
 What was your reaction when you first saw her?
 Then think back to when I first saw her.
 Was I surprised to see a mermaid or was I surprised to see that you actually had a mermaid?
 There is a difference.”

 “A slight difference.”
-Then the light seemed to go on in the Lieutenant’s head.
+Then the light seemed to go on in the lieutenant’s head.
 “You’ve seen a mermaid before.”

-“Yes, I do have another friend in the water world and that is what makes the difference here,” I said.
-“It is what protects me for now but that protection could just as easily kill me later.”
+“Yes, I do have another friend in the water world, and that is what makes the difference here,” I said.
+“It is what protects me for now, but that protection could just as easily kill me later.”

 “That first evening when you jumped into the tank with her I thought I heard her say something.”

-“There some secrets I cannot share Lieutenant.”
-The Lieutenant walked away with her answer even though I said nothing.
+“There some secrets I cannot share, Lieutenant.”
+The lieutenant walked away with her answer even though I said nothing.
 It did not matter.
 She was almost here I could feel her song clearly in my head.
 The trucks rolled in later that night.

-“You are pretty bold making demands sitting in a tank of water in the middle of a desert,” the Admiral replied.
+“You are pretty bold making demands sitting in a tank of water in the middle of a desert,” the admiral replied.